JonathanFry3/KSolve/KSOLVE.md

 01 for an ace, 02 for a 2, 11 for a jack, 13 for a king.
 The third digit represents the suit.
 1 for clubs, 2 for diamonds, 3 for hearts, 4 for spades.
 Therefore an Ace of spaces is 014.
 A 4 of diamonds is represented by 042.

-When using the -MOVES command, the program will produce the moves neccesary such that you could execute the winning condition.
+When using the -MOVES command, the program will print the moves neccesary such that you could execute to the winning condition.
 The codex for moves is as follows:
-	DR# is a draw move that is done # number of times. ie) DR2 means draw twice.
+	DR# is a draw move that is done # number of times. ie) DR2 means draw two cards.
 	NEW is to represent the recycling of cards from the waste pile back to the stock pile (a new round).
 	F# means to flip the card on tableau pile #.
 	XY means to move the top card from pile X to pile Y.
 		X will be 1 through 7, W for Waste, or a foundation suit character.
 'C'lubs, 'D'iamonds, 'S'pades, 'H'earts Y will be 1 through 7 or the foundation suit character.
-	XY-# is the same as above except you are moving # number of cards from X to Y.
+	XY-Z is the same as above except you are moving Z cards from X to Y.

 This program does not count flips or recycles of the stock pile in its move count.
 ## Input File